1Department of Oral and Maxillofacial Surgery, Navodaya Dental College and Hospital, Raichur 584101, Karnataka, India.

 Various studies have shown predictable spontaneous bone regeneration in young patients after enucleation of such large cysts.
 Many authors believe that bone grafting in young patients should be considered carefully and in most of the instances it is unnecessary.

 In view of the aforementioned, we preferred cystectomy rather a radical procedure which may otherwise usually recommended in such large cysts.
 In our opinion, a radical treatment in a growing child might result in severe mutilation.
 Therefore, we would opine that it is always advisable to be conservative in such scenarios.

 But many authors differ in their opinion with regard to enucleation of large dentigerous cysts.
 This is largely due to the fact that larger cystic cavities lack organization of a blood clot and formation of new bone is questionable.
 A blood clot in a devitalized area is a great risk, as it can easily become infected and may lead to the unwanted consequences of local inflammation.
 There is also possibility of nerve damage and incomplete removal of cystic lining due to the encompassment of the roots of the posterior teeth by the cyst.

-In our case there was an intact lower basal bone, which favored the enucleation therapy.
-Postoperative maintenance such as sustaining intercondylar distance, avoiding jaw stress by IMF for 8 weeks and using liquid diet subsequently contributed equally for success of this therapy.
+In our case, there was an intact lower basal bone, which favored the enucleation therapy.
+Postoperative maintenance such as sustaining intercondylar distance, avoiding jaw stress by IMF for eight weeks, and using liquid diet subsequently contributed equally for the success of this therapy.
 However, this type of cases demands a long-term follow-up to monitor for any recurrence.